 [The remainder of this page is left blank intentionally.]

+This Escrow Agreement is executed by its parties as of the, 2012.

 The Bank of New York Mellon Trust Company, N.A., as Escrow Agent

 Authorized Officer

 Clackamas County, Oregon

 County Official